lavaorg/telex/plugins/parsers/EXAMPLE_README.md

 ### Metrics

-The optional Metrics section contains details about how the parser converts input data into Telegraf metrics.
+The optional Metrics section contains details about how the parser converts input data into telex metrics.

 ### Examples